-Heathrow airport has three underground stations connected to the London Underground network at the western branch of the Piccadilly Line, the dark blue line on the underground map.
+Heathrow airport has three underground stations connected to the London Underground network at the western branch of the Piccadilly Line.

-The underground is the cheapest and in most cases, the most convenient way of travelling to central London.
+The underground (the tube) is the cheapest, and in most cases, the most convenient way of travelling to central London from Heathrow airport.

 Heathrow airport underground stations

-Terminal 4 and Terminal 5 have their own underground stations.
-Terminals 2 and 3 share an underground station known as ‘Heathrow Terminals 1,2,3’.
+Terminal 4 and Terminal 5 each have their own underground station.
+Terminals 2 and 3 share an underground station known as ‘Heathrow Terminals 2 & 3’.
 (Terminal 1 is now closed).

-The underground stations are clearly signposted from the arrivals hall of each terminal.
+Underground stations are clearly signposted from the arrival hall of each terminal.

-Heathrow Terminals 1,2,3 station is a 4 minute walk from Terminal 2.
+Heathrow Terminals 2 & 3 underground station is a 4 minute walk from Terminal 2.

 Terminal 4 has its own underground station.